tytydraco/yessleep/out/My_Wife_and_I_went_to_Las_Vegas_for_our_honeymoon_Something_horrifying_happened_to_me_in_the_hotel_elevator_Part_2.md

 I set the paper down in the center of the table, turning it so she could read it.
 I saw her lean in and mouth the words.
 I saw her expression change, from concern to utter shock.
 She snapped her head up at me as if to search my eyes for an explanation, but I had none to give.

 The picture on the front of the page, was of John F. Kennedy.
 I can’t remember the exact headline it proclaimed above it, though I know it contained the words “President Kennedy”.
-But to this very day, I can still perfectly recall the date displayed under the newspaper’s name.
+But even now, almost three months being back, I can still perfectly recall the date displayed under the newspaper’s name.

 *July 22nd, 1962*